vzaffalon/tlotr-SDK/README.md

 # Installation
-To install this SDK in your project, run the following command: npm install lotr-sdk
+To install this SDK in your project, run the following command: npm install tlotr-sdk

-To test the usage of the sdk a script was created, you can run it with: npm start
+To test the usage of the sdk a script was created, you can run it with: npm start -> in case of error make sure you installed the lotr-sdk before

 Running test:
 npm test

-package can be installed with: npm install tlotr-sdk

 # Usage
 Importing: